 Wat Damnak Pagoda – found on Wat Bo Road, this was originally a royal palace during the reign of King Sisowath, but today it is home to a school, two charities and a sewing academy for local young women.

-Phnom Kulen National Park – found about 45km north of Siem Reap, this is believed to be the nation’s most sacred mountain.
+Phnom Kulen National Park – found about 45 kilometres north of Siem Reap, this is believed to be the nation’s most sacred mountain.
 Kulem Mountain has over 55 ancient temple ruins, as well as two stunning waterfalls.

-Angkor National Museum – home to over 1,000 artifacts from the ancient Khmer Empire, this huge museum is divided into eight galleries that are themed by era, religion and royalty.
+Angkor National Museum – home to over 1,000 artefacts from the ancient Khmer Empire, this huge museum is divided into eight galleries that are themed by era, religion and royalty.

 Kampong Phluk – experience an authentic fishing village, constructed on stilts in the swaps around Tonle Sap Lake.
 This is where you should go if you want to see daily Khmer life away from the influence of heavy tourism.